 Hidden in Mount’s Bay lies Cornwall’s largest submerged forest.
 In the time the forest was established and submerged, humans developed the part of our brains that allows us to imagine things we have not experienced.
 By the time the forest had disappeared, we had become able to imagine it.

-Gwelen offers a series of ‘seeing sticks’ on which to rest and imagine the forest in the bay.
+Gwelen offers a series of ‘seeing sticks’ at which to rest and imagine the forest in the bay.
 Each sculpture is based on a local tree form and has been tailor-made to support the poses and measurements of over 600 residents who contributed drawings of themselves in their ideal resting poses for imagining the forest.
-Contributors include Marazion Primary School, Humphry Davy School, Penwith Academy, Wild Young Parents Groups, Newlyn Knitters, the Gallery Tea, Cake & Art Group, our after-school art clubs, and residents who responded through open call.
+Contributors include Marazion Primary School, Gulval School, Humphry Davy School, Penwith Academy, Wild Young Parents Groups, Newlyn Knitters, the Gallery Tea, Cake & Art Group, our after-school art clubs, and residents who responded through open call.

 Each work is carved with markings that hint to the geology over which they look.
 The works are made of wood that reflects the species from the forest and they are treated with a finish that petrifies the wood.